-6.28 Supplier email address – may be used to provide the supplier's email address.
-The ATO can communicate with clients using email and it is expected that some correspondence to suppliers (certain processing enquiries and general correspondence) may be issued this way.
+6.28 Sender email address – may be used to provide the sender's email address.
+The ATO can communicate with clients using email and it is expected that some correspondence to senders (certain processing enquiries and general correspondence) may be issued this way.
 If present, this must be a valid email address (@ must be positioned after the first character and before the last character).

 6.29 Record identifier – must be set to IDENTITY.

 6.30 Payer Australian business number – the payer’s current ABN must be reported in this field.
 The ABN must be the one that appears on the payer’s activity statement.
 This must be a valid ABN.
-Refer to section 8 Algorithms for information on ABN validation.
+Refer to section 8 Algorithms for information on ABN validation and ABN Lookup.